PereyraRodrigo/PereyraRodrigo/README.md

 I’m looking forward to taking my very fist steps in the IT professional world, so I can increase my knowledge by learning as much as possible in a professional environment.
 </p>

+- 🔭 I’m currently working on building an ecommerce as a final project for my JavaScript course on Coderhouse.
+- 🌱 I’m currently learning Javascript

 ## My stats

 <p align="left">